Insect cuisine: not food for insects, insects for food

 Tyler Gobin, Staff Columnist

-The average male’s dorm room or apartment has at least two different brands of supplemented protein powder.
+The average male’s dorm room or apartment typically has at least two different brands of protein powder supplements.
 It serves as a meal supplement for students on the go and post-workout shakes to maximize the anabolic window.
-Protein is an irreplaceable part of growing muscles and vital for any college student trying to maximize his or her training.
-But protein powder regiments can become monotonous, and some flavors can be downright disgusting.
-Why not boost your supplements with an extremely nutritional and overlooked source of protein—insects?
+Protein is an indispensable component of muscle building and is vital for any college student seeking to optimize their training.
+But protein powder regimens can become monotonous, and some flavors can be downright disgusting.
+Why not boost your supplements with a highly nutritious and overlooked source of protein, insects?

-An estimated two billion people in developing countries worldwide already depend on more than 1,900 different species of insects for food according to the United Nations’ Food and Agriculture Organization.
-Insect cuisine has long been an important part of diets around the world.
-Recipes incorporating bugs into snacks, main courses and even desserts exist in many cultures.
-Unfortunately, insect cuisine is only a niche market in the United States despite its nutritious and sustainable advantages.
+An estimated two billion people in developing countries worldwide already depend on more than 1,900 different species of insects for food, according to the United Nations’ Food and Agriculture Organization.
+Insect cuisine has long been a staple of diets around the world.
+Recipes incorporating bugs into snacks, main courses, and even desserts exist in many cultures.
+Unfortunately, insect cuisine remains a niche market in the United States, despite its nutritious and sustainable advantages.

 Read full article